RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

 categories: ["RS"]
 ---
 When a cluster fails,
-you must recover the database with its previous cluster configuration, databases and data.
+you must use the cluster configuration file and database data to recover the cluster.

-To recover the cluster to the state that it was in before the failure, you must create a new cluster that has the same node configuration as the original cluster.
+Cluster failure is caused by:

+- A hardware or software failure causes the cluster to be unresponsive to client requests or administrative actions.
+- More than half of the cluster nodes lose connection with the cluster, resulting in quorum loss.

-Cluster recovery requires the cluster configuration backup files and database persistence files that are created by the cluster.
+Cluster recovery requires you to restore the cluster configuration (ccs-redis.rdb) and database persistence files to a new cluster.
-These files are stored in the [persistence storage location] ({{< relref "/rs/administering/designing-production/persistent-ephemeral-storage.md" >}}).
+These files are stored in the [persistent storage location] ({{< relref "/rs/administering/designing-production/persistent-ephemeral-storage.md" >}}).

 The cluster recovery process includes:

 1. Install RS on the nodes of the new cluster.
-1. Mount to the new nodes the storage that holds the cluster configuration and persistent storage of the original cluster.
+1. Mount the persistent storage from the original cluster to the new nodes of the new cluster.
 1. Recover the cluster configuration on the first node in the new cluster.
 1. Join the remaining nodes to the new cluster.
 1. [Recover the databases]({{< relref "/rs/administering/troubleshooting/database-recovery.md" >}}).

 ## Prerequisites

-- Before you run the recovery process on the machines from the original cluster with Redis processes running on the machine, make sure to kill all Redis processes.
+- We recommend that you recover the cluster to clean nodes.
+    If you use the original nodes,
+    make sure there are no Redis processes running on any nodes in the new cluster.

-- We recommend that you allocate new persistent storage drives for the new cluster nodes.
+- We recommend that you use clean the persistent storage drives for the new cluster.
-If you decide to use the persistent storage drives of the old cluster nodes, make sure that you backup all files on the old persistent storage drives to another location.
+    If you use the original storage drives, make sure that you backup the files on the original storage drives to a safe location.

 ## Recovering the Cluster

+1. (Optional) If you want to recover the cluster to the original cluster nodes, uninstall RS from the nodes.

-1. Install [RS]({{< relref "/rs/installing-upgrading/downloading-installing.md" >}}) on the servers
+1. Install [RS]({{< relref "/rs/installing-upgrading/downloading-installing.md" >}}) on the new cluster nodes.
-    for the new cluster nodes.
-Do not configure the cluster, also called cluster setup.
+   Do not configure the cluster nodes (`rladmin cluster create` in the CLI or **Setup** in the Web UI).

     The new servers must have the same basic hardware and software configuration as the original servers, including:

     - The same number of nodes
-    - At least the same memory available on each node
+    - At least the same amount of memory
     - The same RS version

     {{% note %}}